- Oops!Something went wrong.Please try again later.

 How Does Ark Restaurants's P/E Ratio Compare To Its Peers?

 Ark Restaurants's P/E of 28.64 indicates some degree of optimism towards the stock.
 The image below shows that Ark Restaurants has a higher P/E than the average (25.0) P/E for companies in the hospitality industry.

 Ark Restaurants's P/E tells us that market participants think the company will perform better than its industry peers, going forward.
 Clearly the market expects growth, but it isn't guaranteed.
 So investors should delve deeper.
 I like to check if company insiders have been buying or selling.

 How Growth Rates Impact P/E Ratios

-Ark Restaurants shrunk earnings per share by 15% over the last year.
-And EPS is down 6.2% a year, over the last 3 years.
-This could justify a low P/E.
+Ark Restaurants shrunk earnings per share by 43% over the last year.
+And it has shrunk its earnings per share by 12% per year over the last five years.
+This growth rate might warrant a below average P/E ratio.

 Remember: P/E Ratios Don't Consider The Balance Sheet